Alexa & Arduino IoT Cloud Integration

 Introduction

-In this tutorial you will learn how to integrate the Arduino IoT Cloud with the Amazon Alexa skill.
-At the end of this tutorial, we will be able to change the color of an RGB matrix, using only voice commands in the Alexa app.
+In this tutorial you will learn how to integrate the Arduino Cloud with the Amazon Alexa skill.
+At the end of this tutorial, we will be able to change the color of an RGB matrix connected to your Arduino, using only voice commands in the Alexa app.

-This tutorial focuses on using the MKR RGB Shield but can easily be modified to use other matrices.
+This tutorial focuses on using the MKR RGB Shield but can easily be modified to use any other RGB pixels / matrices.

 Goals